We Handle Car Crashes Involving Drunk Or Drugged Drivers

-At Pendergast Law, our experienced team will use our extensive legal knowledge, resources, and network of forensic specialists, private investigators, and accident reconstruction experts to gather supporting evidence about the accident.
+At Pendergast Law, we will use our extensive legal knowledge, resources and network of forensic specialists, private investigators and accident reconstruction experts to gather supporting evidence about the accident.
 The last thing you should have to worry about is building a Washington wrongful death claim on your own.
 With our guidance and representation, you will have the best chance of reaching an optimal outcome for your claim.

 - Funeral and burial expenses

 - Pain and suffering of the deceased before they died

 - Loss of future income

 - Loss of future benefits, such as retirement and medical benefits

 - Loss of love, affection, companionship, guidance, etc.